What is a clinical trial?

 What is clinical research?

-Click on this video to hear a clinical trial recruiter talk about clinical research.
+Click on this video to learn more about clinical research:

 Clinical research is the study of health and disease in humans.